braveheart-star/braveheart-star/README.md

 Here's what you might want to know:

-- 😎 - I'm a `Laravel` fan boy 🤙 and will usually reach for `PHP` for my backend.
+- 😎 - I'm a `node.js` fan boy 🤙 and will usually reach for `Node.js and it's frameworks` for my backend.
 - ⚡ - I'm confortable working with the `MERN stack` (`MongoDB` + `Express` + `ReactJS` + `NodeJS`). (or `PERN Stack`, with `PostgreSQL` instead of `MongoDB`)
 - 💪 - For my frontend coding I can tackle any vanilla `JavaScript` challenges but I usually prefer working with a framework like `React`, `Vue` or `AlpineJS` (depending on the needs).
 - 🎨 - For styling my first choice is `TailwindCSS`, but I'm confortable with (probably all) the other frameworks as well.
-- 🌱 - I'm currently getting better at `TypeScript` in both back and front ends.
+- 🌱 - I'm currently getting proficient in `TypeScript` in both back and front ends.
 - 👐 - Things I'd like to get the hang on next: (This list grew too big to display here 😄)
 - 👯 - Looking to collaborate on interesting open source projects.